General Requirements for Graduation with a Master's Degree

 Stacked Courses

-The Office of Research and Graduate Studies requires that there be a substantial difference between undergraduate and graduate instruction and that graduate study be at a level of complexity and generalization that extends the knowledge and intellectual maturity of graduate students.
+The College of Graduate Studies requires that there be a substantial difference between undergraduate and graduate instruction and that graduate study be at a level of complexity and generalization that extends the knowledge and intellectual maturity of graduate students.
 A limited number of 4000 (undergraduate) level and 5000 (graduate) level courses may be approved to be taught as “stacked” courses.
-The syllabus for the graduate course must indicate a higher level of complexity and have different student learner outcomes.
+The syllabus for the graduate course must indicate a higher level of complexity and have different student learning outcomes.
 Graduate students must be registered in the 5000-level course in order for the course to be applicable towards the degree.

 Residency Requirements